Vispyr/vispyr-cli/README.md

 1. **Validation**:  Tells the user everything that'll be deployed and asks for confirmation.
 Ensures all the necessary AWS credentials are present.
 2. **Network discovery**: Finds the peering VPC.
 Generates non-overlapping CIDR.
 Queries the user for subnet selection.
 3. **Infrastructure deployment**: Converts TypeScript CDK code into JSON CloudFormation template and saves in cdk.out/ directory.
 Sets up the CDK prerequisites in your AWS account: S3 bucket for storing assets and IAM roles for the CDK operations.
 Deploys AWS resources showing real-time CloudFormation progress and waits for completion.
 4. **Post-deployment setup**: Gets the deployed infrastructure details.
 Uses those details to generate the configuration used by Vispyr agent to connect to the [backend](https://github.com/Vispyr/vispyr-backend "Go to Vispyr backend").
-If the user included a domain in its `.env` file, it then shows instructions on how to set up SSL certificates Tests that the VPC peering and networking is working correctly
+If the user included a domain in its `.env` file, it then shows instructions on how to set up SSL certificates.
+Finally, the CLI tests that the VPC peering and networking is working correctly
 5. **User information**: Provides URL for accessing Vispyr's dashboard in Grafana's UI.
 Displays instructions for setting up agent from folder containing all pertinent configuration.

 </details>